AlexGidman/BPM/README.rst

 Executing program (development only)
 ------------------------------------

-Once you have installed dependencies, execute the following shell script:
+Once you have installed dependencies, execute the following command:

   .. code-block::

-     ./flask_run.sh
+     flask run

 Open your local host URL on your web browser.